-There will be more tenant traffic in and out of your building which opens up the possibility of a Covid 19 spread in your building.
-Everyone dreads outbreaks and a second wave, but with excellent virus fighting tools, you might prevent that horrible outcome.
+There will be more tenant traffic in and out of your apartment building which opens up the possibility of a Covid 19 spread in your building and perhaps even flu transmission in elevators and lobbies.

 Your Tenants are Relying On You

 Right now, your tenants need your guidance about how to travel through the building safely and how to avoid transmission threats.
 The CDC guidelines help but they won’t solve all of your building issues.
 The matter is a challenging one for older buildings in urban areas.

 7 Things You Can Do to Ease Corona Virus Risks

 - offer your tenant free protective face masks

 - make your hallways one way only traffic routes

 - establish usage times for common laundry areas